BeAPI/apply-to-beapi/README.md

 # Apply To BeAPI
-This is a project in order to check candidate's WordPress level.
+This is a project in order to check candidate's WordPress level during the recruiting process.

 # Purpose
 There is no pressure ! just a simple way to highlight a candidate WordPress knowledge.
 It's also mostly a way see how candidate is coding, organizing, using different tools, etc.